aditilonhari/wwcsf-backend-study-group/designpatternsdemo/README.md

 A demo project with:

 - Java programming language
-- Object Oriented Design Principles
+- Object Oriented Programming (OOP)
 - Creational Design Patterns

 ## Build the application in local workspace